-I feel like sometimes we drive ourselves crazy trying to plan and execute perfect and extravagant holiday traditions.
+I feel like sometimes we drive ourselves crazy trying to plan and execute perfect–and often extravagant–holiday traditions.
 We think we always need to do more, to be more.
 This year I wanted to focus on family traditions and remember that sometimes less is more.
-My children don’t place these demanding and unrealistic expectations on myself, I do.
-Today for my Simplifying the Season series I have Kailei from Two Best Friends in Love sharing her thoughts on focusing on traditions during the holiday season.
+My children don’t place these demanding and unrealistic expectations on myself–I do.
+Today for my Simplifying the Season series I have Kailei from Two Best Friends in Love Blog sharing her thoughts on how to focus on tradition during the holiday season.

 Baking cookies.
 Advent calendars.
 Caroling.
 Seeing the Christmas lights.
 Elf on the Shelf.
 Watching Christmas movies.
 Decorating the tree.
 Doing service.
 Building a snowman.
 Going sledding.
 Making gingerbread houses.
 Visiting Santa.
 Crafting.
 Cooking special foods.
 Writing letters to Santa.
 Recreating the nativity.
 Reading Luke 2.
 Making a popcorn garland.
 Having a snowball fight.
 Hosting a party.
 Taking treats to neighbors.
 Sending Christmas cards.